Are you are looking to learn more about the landlord-tenant laws in Texas?

 - Electric service disruption.
 The landlord may interrupt the service if a tenant fails to pay and had previously been notified.

-- Remedies available when a landlord fails to make repairs.
+- Remedies available when a landlord fails to make necessary repairs.

-- The landlord must publish his tenant screening criteria if asked upon by a tenant.
+- The landlord and any property owners must publish his tenant screening criteria if asked upon by a tenant.

 - The landlord must disclose the name and address of the owner or agent identity.